 Mosaic Balance is basically balanced or ordered chaos.
 The individual elements lack a focal point or a single emphasis, and on the first glance, they seem chaotic and out of control.
 However, a second glance will unveil the balance and order in such a design.
 Overall, the design will seem to work.
 Here are some examples:

-This logo by a Fitness company called “Sweaty Saturday” seems chaotic at the first glance.
+This elegant logo by a Fitness company called “Sweaty Saturday” seems chaotic at the first glance.
 However, you can see it all coming together in a balanced way.

 Here is another example of a mosaically balanced composition: